 Caulk may sound like a dirty word (I’ve got a million inappropriate jokes), but it’s one of the most essential and versatile building materials in the world.
 It’s used in nearly every facet of the building industry from showers to roofing to fireproofing, and that’s just a few of its many uses.
 With so many different types of caulking available on the market — which one should you use?
 The answer is probably bigger than the question.
 In fact, it’s at least 800 words worth of answer.
-So settle into your favorite easy chair, get comfy, pull out your caulk and find out which type works best for your next building project.
-We’ll cover ten of the more common (and a couple not as common) varieties here.
+So settle into your favorite easy chair, get comfy, and find out which type works best for your next building project.
+We’ll cover ten of the more common (and a couple not as common) varieties of caulk here.

 Acrylic Latex AKA Painters Caulk